- As low as $680/Night

 The home is in a peaceful, convenient neighborhood in West Ashley, a vibrant district of Charleston located west of the Ashley River and north of the Stono River.
 The neighborhood streets and close by West Ashley Greenway path are ideal for evening strolls.

-There are multiple eateries within walking distance (including a Dunkin Donuts and pizza).
+There are numerous eateries within walking distance (including a Dunkin Donuts and pizza).

 West Ashley's trendy attractions include Middleton Place, Magnolia Plantation, and Charles Towne Landing.